jro31/jethro-codes/_articles/projects/blocks-falling.md

 This code sets the game board (`squares`) to a ref variable `squaresRef`, and exports it.
 We can then call `current` on `squaresRef`, and this will always be the updated version of the game board.

-That means that it doesn't matter that we called our `useMoveBlock` hook up to a second ago, by importing `squaresRef` and calling `squaresRef.current`, we can guarantee that we are working with the latest version of the game board.
+That means that it doesn't matter that we called our `useMoveBlock` hook up to a second ago, because by importing `squaresRef` and calling `squaresRef.current`, we can guarantee that we are working with the latest version of the game board.

 It's the same with: